pdwaggoner/clustering_Shiny/README.md

 These Shiny apps are a part of a broader series of projects with [Marc Lavielle](http://www.cmap.polytechnique.fr/~lavielle/).

-_Note:_ This repository accompanies a software paper, "Exploring and Comparing Unsupervised Clustering Algorithms", which is currently *under review*.
+_Note:_ This repository accompanies a software paper, "Exploring and Comparing Unsupervised Clustering Algorithms", which is forthcoming at the *Journal of Open Research Software*.

 In this repo, we include code for two original Shiny apps for directly comparing two prominent unsupervised machine learning clustering techniques: k-means and Gaussian mixture models (for classification, not prediction, in our case).
 The goal is to offer researchers and scholars easy-to-use tools for comparing, mapping, and exploring the mechanics of these widely used clustering algorithms.
 The first app simulates data and the second app uses the Iris data as a sample, and includes both visual and numeric comparisons.